top of page

 • All Yoga & Meditation Classes, Lectures and Rituals.

-• Histories and incredible stories of the Vedic culture (made applicable to today’s times)
+• Histories and incredible stories of the Vedic and Pre- Vedic culture (made applicable to today’s times)

 • Meeting with Sadhus and Gurus to receive blessings.